 If you’ve read any of my other content, you know I’m not very good at leaving good enough alone.
-The baby back rib sandwich I’m going to give you the rundown on is no different.
+The bbq pork rib sandwich I’m going to give you the rundown on is no different.

 I love baby back ribs, and most of the time I’m content just eating them right off the bone.
 There’s debate as to which method is the best for cooking baby backs, but I typically follow the “321 method” or a close variation of it.